Key takeaways

 Anoro vs. Trelegy: Conditions treated

 Anoro and Trelegy are both approved by the Food and Drug Administration (FDA) for the maintenance treatment of COPD in adults.
-Additionally, Trelegy can be used in adult patients with asthma, to prevent and control symptoms.
-Neither drug is FDA approved for use in individuals under the age of 18 years.
+Additionally, Trelegy can be used in adult patients with asthma to prevent and control symptoms.
+Neither drug is FDA approved for use in pediatric patients.

 Note: Anoro and Trelegy do not treat sudden, acute symptoms such as an asthma attack or sudden difficulty breathing.